You are using an outdated browser. Please upgrade your browser to improve your experience.

 Why Executives Have Complex Schedules

-For many executives, their entire business revolves around meetings with multiple parties.
+For many executives, their entire day revolves around meetings with multiple parties.
 Meetings grease the wheels; without them, nothing moves.

-Even if that’s not the case for some execs, just about everything they do has to end up on a schedule or it won’t get done, whether it’s blocking out time to respond to emails, travel, attend personal appointments, or meet with investment partners.
+Even if that’s not the case for some execs, just about everything must be put on a schedule or it won’t get done.
+Yes, that means blocking out time on a calendar to respond to emails, travel, attend personal appointments, or meet with investment partners.

-It’s safe to say that most schedules have to do with meetings.
+It’s safe to say that most schedules have to do with meetings of all sorts, including cascading meetings which are generated from another meeting.

-Whatever the reason, there’s one solution, and it isn’t working harder.
-It’s getting a skilled executive assistant.
+There’s one solution, and it isn’t working harder.
+It’s getting a skilled remote executive assistant.

-How An Executive Assistant Handles A Complex Schedule
+How A Remote Executive Assistant Handles A Complex Schedule

-When you understand that your schedule—being the key driver of activity for an executive—is like the Holy Grail for productivity, it’s easy to acknowledge the need for a high-end executive assistant who does more than simply look at the calendar and drop meetings in.
+Your schedule—the key driver of activity for an executive—is the Holy Grail for productivity.
+It’s easy to understand the need for a high-end executive assistant who does more than simply look at the calendar and drop meetings in.

-A top-shelf executive assistant understands scheduling inside and out.
+Bringing on an executive assistant for a few hours a day for time management makes sense.
+A top-shelf remote executive assistant understands scheduling inside and out.

 1. They understand the buffer zone around meetings.

-You can pack a calendar perfectly full, but no human can make that happen.
-There need to be buffer zones for things like travel time or regrouping.
+It’s easy to completely pack a calendar, but no human can fulfill that kind of schedule.
+There need to be buffer zones around meetings for things like travel time or regrouping.

-A great executive assistant plans some wiggle room into the schedule for meetings or events that might run over.
-They might even schedule some meetings that have a tendency to run long or get sidetracked with “safeguards” in place, such as planning them over lunch, or just before a natural cut-off time, for example.
+A great remote executive assistant plans some wiggle room into the schedule for meetings or events that might run over.
+They might even schedule some meetings that have a tendency to run long or get sidetracked with “safeguards” in place, such as planning them over lunch, or just before a natural cut-off time.

-They also know when to block out time for their executive to work or simply get some breathing room from a packed schedule.
-Even if their exec isn’t aware of overwork taking place, a great executive assistant can spot it and adjust the schedule to reduce unnecessary meetings.
+They know when to block out time for their executive to work and when to schedule a break.
+Executives aren’t always aware of overwork taking place, but a great executive assistant can spot it and adjust the schedule accordingly.

 2. They understand what their executive prefers.

-A good executive assistant gets to know their exec.
+A good remote executive assistant gets to know their executive.

 Each person has their own personality, work style, and daily schedule preferences.
 A schedule that works for one executive won’t for another.

-Not everyone likes afternoon meetings, for example, while others prefer it.
+Some prefer afternoon meetings, while others don’t.
 Some refuse meetings on Mondays or Fridays, while others are indifferent.
 Some need mental space between meetings while others like to charge forward and work through a solid chunk of meetings at once.

-The executive relies on the assistant to know and remember these things.
-They’re the structure that the schedule hangs on.
+As an executive, you rely on your virtual assistant to know and remember these things.
+They are the boundaries the work schedule exists in.

 3. They understand the executive’s priorities.